-Dotanuki Swords 同田貫 (Torso Cutters) are a very specific style of Katana designed as brutal cutting blades and used by Ronin Katana for their Dojo Pro series swords.
+Dotanuki Swords 同田貫 (Torso Cutters) are a real battlefield style of Katana with exceptionally brutal cutting blades.
+Inspired by Lone Wolf and Son (see below) they are the default blade choice for all the blades made by Ronin Katana for their Dojo Pro series swords.

-They are also quite popular these days in Japanese made training swords (iaito).
+Apart from Ronin, they are also quite popular these days in Japanese made training swords (iaito) such as the one shown below.

 Until the 1970s, this style was largely forgotten, until it was popularized by the manga, and later the TV series (and movie) Lone Wolf and Cub, where it was the hunted Ronin outlaw protagonists weapon of choice.